One of the best times to visit San Francisco is right around Independence Day – there’s even more going on than usual!

-From bay cruises to bus tours and scavenger hunts, there are lots of fun and festive activities in the City by the Bay.
+From bay cruises to bus tours and scavenger hunts, there are lots of fun and festive activities in the Bay Area.
+And with 4th of July falling on a Wednesday this year, it’s the perfect excuse to plan an extra long weekend in San Fran.

 - Fireworks from Fisherman’s Wharf